 PROCESS TIMES (MIN) AT ALTITUDES OF:

 |Style of Pack||Jar Size||0-1000 ft.||1001-6000 ft.||Above 6000 ft.|

 |Hot||Pints or Quarts||15||20||25|

 Step 14 - Remove the jars

 Lift the jars out of the water and let them cool on a wooden cutting board or a towel, without touching or bumping them in a draft-free place (usually takes overnight), here they won't be bumped.
-You can then remove the rings if you like.
+You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.

 You're done!
 Now, just let the carrots sit in processed jars for 3 to 5 days before consuming for the flavor to develop!

 Q. Is it safe to can pickled carrots in a traditional water bath?
 If so how long do you do process them?